To make a visually compelling and persuasive decision tree PowerPoint slide start with a mind map template.

 - branches connect nodes with each other

-Ultimately, you get to decide what your decision tree will look like.
-You can follow the convention or get as creative as you like, depending on your goals and your audience.
+You get to decide what your decision tree will look like.
+Follow the convention or get as creative as you like, depending on your goals and your audience.

 With those basics in mind, let’s create a decision tree in PowerPoint.